google/turbinia/turbinia/api/cli/README.md

 ```

 ### Creating custom requests
-It is possible to customze requests with additional parameters.
+It is possible to customize requests with additional parameters.
 For example, you can provide your own Turbinia recipe and add it to a new Turbinia request as follows:
 ```
 turbinia-client submit rawdisk --source_path /evidence/rawdisk.dd --recipe_name /home/user/my_triage_recipe.yaml --requester my_user --reason forensics_case_12345
 ```

 An alternative way of providing a Turbinia recipe is to use the ```recipe_data``` argument.
-The ```recipe_data``` argument takes in a string value.
-It expects the string to be the Base64 encoded content of a valid Turbinia recipe.
+The ```recipe_data``` argument takes in a Base64 encoded string value of a valid Turbinia recipe.
 ```
 turbinia-client submit rawdisk --source_path /evidence/rawdisk.dd --recipe_data <base64_encoded_recipe_content>
 ```

-### Getting Turbinia request or task output0
+### Getting Turbinia request or task output
 The ```result``` command can be used to download the output of a specific Turbinia request or task.
 The current version of the API server will return a ```.tgz``` of the contents of the request or task output directory.
 The ```.tgz``` file will also include task and worker log files.
 ```
 turbinia-client result request <request_id>